LaurentVeyssier/Minimize-Energy-consumption-with-Deep-Learning-model/README.md

 This project leverages an AI deep learning model to optimize and reduce by up to 70% the energy consumption of a data center.
 The AI model uses Q-Learning algorithm to determine the best action at every time step.
-Q-Learning is based on Bellman equation.
+Q-Learning is based on Bellman equations which are at the root of Reinforcement Learning.

 # Description
 The project aims to reduce energy consumption of an industrial installation.
 A deep learning optimization model is used and compared with the traditional integrated cooling system.
 The approach is inspired by the 40% reduction achieved at Google's data centers using DeepMind AI model.